 Normally the Board would have considered a longer-term viability in excess of the going concern period.
-However, this is not currently considered relevant given the currently liquidity position, as disclosed in the Going Concern and Outlook statements above, whereby further funds will be required to finance future activities.
+However, this is not currently considered relevant given the liquidity position, as disclosed in the Going Concern and Outlook section above, whereby further funds will be required to finance future trading opportunities.